 - If opportunities provided by the #iwill Fund help young people develop their

 - Ways to support organisations demonstrating this over time and what the role of youth voice is in ensuring the quality of youth social action.

 This project will run till 2027.
 The first Young Evaluators Network will run until December 2024 when a new network of young people will be recruited.

 Young people will be at the heart of every stage of the evaluation.
 One of the College’s key roles in this evaluation is convening and running a Young Evaluators Network (YEN).
-We are in the process of creating a new Young Evaluators Network (YEN), made up of a diverse group of young people with experience of youth social action.
+The first Young Evaluators Network (YEN), made up of a diverse group of young people with experience of youth social action, was recruited in June 2023.
 They will play an active role in the evaluation throughout, analysing existing evidence; undertaking primary data collection to bolster the evidence base; exploring and analysing their own data and supporting the development of the final reports and best practice guidance.

 All outputs will be produced with input and feedback from the YEN, and include:

 - Yearly reports

 - Case studies outlining Youth Social Action best practice and project updates